-How Lacrosse Attracts Multisport Athletes
+How Youth Lacrosse Attracts Multi-Sport Athletes

-Interacting with enthusiastic overachievers, willing to take on any challenge, has become a daily occurrence at LeagueApps HQ, but Amanda Kammes may be one of the most impressive to date.
+Interacting with enthusiastic overachiever has become a daily occurrence for the LeagueApps team, but Amanda Kammes may be one of the most impressive to date.
 The COO of Lakeshore Lacrosse has been busy since her playing days ended.
 After four years as a point guard at the University of Pennsylvania, Kammes jampacked her professional life.
 The hit list includes five years as a D-1 college basketball coach, four years as a D-1 lacrosse coach, completion of a BS and Masters in Nursing, four years as a high school lacrosse coach, and a stint as the Director of Sales with NXT Sports.

-I think from an interest perspective, lacrosse is booming here.
+I think from an interest perspective, lacrosse is booming here in Illinois.
 From a “boots on the ground” perspective here with Lakeshore Lacrosse, I’ve been struck by how much the parents ask for, and how much the kids want, more training and more opportunities to learn about their sticks/equipment.
 Their interest level is really multifaceted.
 Out East, I found the kids to be spoiled.
 There is a lacrosse store every mile.
 Literally, in the Philadelphia area, I could drive down one road, and in a five-mile stretch, I could hit three lacrosse stores.
 It is not like that here.
 There is one lacrosse store, and it is way up in the shore, so it is not convenient for 90% of the kids in the Chicago area.
 The lack of exposure may seem like a small thing, but it magnifies how new the sport is out here.
 I also think one of the limiting factors and the biggest difference from the East, is the number of quality coaches.
 Right now the volume of coaches can’t keep up with the demand.

 Finding good coaches who have either played or coached the game at a high-level to educate these kids and make sure they are taught properly, ends up being a real challenge.
 And again, we are spoiled out East, even on the parental level.
 Sure, parents are parents at the end of the day and sometimes they know what they are talking about and sometimes they don’t, but many parents out East played the game in some capacity.
 That’s simply not the case in the Midwest.
 What that means is that as the game grows, it feeds back into the coaching ranks.
 The new wave of coaches are former club players and high school players from the area.
 Then you have kids returning from college and college graduates who played at our Midwest schools like Marquette, Notre Dame, Northwestern and stayed here after graduation.
 We’re scooping them up to teach our beginner kids and be a part of the club, and to execute some of the elite training products.
 Those are the types of coaches you need, so it makes it really challenging to execute those things when it is slim pickings on who is available to run it.

-Utilizing LeagueApps was kind of the first thing that I did when I was starting to change some of our processes and procedures in the organization here.
-LeagueApps provides us with so many advantages on an organizational level.
-From streamlining our registration process, allowing waivers to be apart of our registration flow, to providing payment plans and storing credit card information.
-It goes on and on really.
+Utilizing LeagueApps was kind of the first thing that I did when I was starting to change some of our processes and procedures in the organization at Lakeshore.
+It provides us with so many advantages on an organizational level, from streamlining our registration process, to allowing waivers to be apart of our registration flow, to providing payment plans and storing credit card information.
 Even the simplicity around invoicing, an issue that parents care about, all of these things are streamlined thanks to LeagueApps.
 So many of the back office headaches are taken off my plate because I know LeagueApps is managing that for me.